vidbina/vidbina.github.io/_posts/2015-10-22-suspicious-profile.markdown

 description: My experience with the German police and how I can understand the hatred that some people have against police forces.
 ---
 It is Thursday the 22nd of October 2015 and I boarded a bus towards Munich in Amsterdam a night ago.
-There is really nothing special about it as I have boarded buses by the same company to Berlin numerous times before.
+I planned to visit two prospective clients to discover to which extent I could aid in their efforts by offering my hardware and software engineering services.
+There is really nothing special about such trips as I have boarded buses by the same company to Berlin numerous times before.
 The buses take a while to get there but if you plan your trips throughout the night, you sleep throughout the trip and wake up at your destination while spending about a tenth of the amount you'd generally spend on airfare or a third the amount one would spend on train tickets.
 The reason I keep using the buses is the complementary Wi-Fi and the on-board power outlets which is something the train operators haven't figured out to offer in a in a qualitative manner yet :train:.
 To be quite honest, I also haven't developed the luxury demand yet that makes long-distance travel by bus unbearable :stuck_out_tongue:.

 In Munich :de: around 10 o'clock :clock10: the police boarded the bus for another one of those "random" checks.
 I've been raised to consider the police